react-cosmos/react-cosmos/docs/roadmap/README.md

   - [ ] Drop IE support.
   - [ ] Drop Node <12 support.
   - [ ] Minimize 3rd party depedencies.
+- [ ] _Can we publish ES modules instead of CJS on NPM?
+Would be useful for tree shaking because we're reducing the core package entry points._
 - [ ] Migrate from Slack to Discord?

 ## Docs & website